minhhoang270695/IC_Addons/IC_Addons/IC_PotionSustain_Extra/README.md

 *Please be aware that it can only change the potions in the modron during offline stacking - so this will not work at all for purely online runs.*

+### Settings

+#### Enable automating potions in the modron?

+This will tell the addon to start automatically changing the potions set in the modron.
+It can only do this while the game is off during offline stacking.

+#### Modron Potion Thresholds (Minimum)

+When a potion type amount drops to or below this threshold - the addon will make this potion type unavailable so it can restock.

+#### Modron Potion Thresholds (Maximum)

+If a potion type is not being used so it can restock and the amount of that potion increases to or above this threshold - the addon will make it available for use again.

+#### Allow Increasing Sustain Bracket?

+This is a checkbox that will allow the addon to temporarily increase your sustain bracket if the amount of potions for higher brackets exceeds a higher threshold.
+The minimum for this threshold is three times your Automation Maximum Threshold.

+> [!NOTE]
+> *This setting is mutually exclusive with `Force Specific Sustain Bracket`.*

+#### Force Specific Sustain Bracket?

+This is a checkbox that will force the addon to use a specific sustain bracket.
+It will only ever automate potion priorities within this bracket - even if you cannot sustain that bracket.

+The purpose of this setting is so that people who have bought 4 Event Boons can alternate single potions with the `Anything Available` bracket and thereby not waste potions.

+> [!CAUTION]
+> *I will not be held liable for idiots who set a sustain bracket higher than they can support.*

+> [!NOTE]
+> *This setting is mutually exclusive with `Allow Increasing Sustain Bracket`.*

+#### Disable the use of [Type] Potions

+These four checkboxes quite literally prevent the addon from being able to automate the selected potion types.
+It's generally not recommended to use these settings unless you have a very good reason for doing so.

+___

-### Sustain Brackets
+## Sustain Brackets

 The addon determines which combinations of potions to use based on your current modron `Reset Zone`.

 For the time being it's extremely simplistic - and might not be good for everyone - but it's the best I can do for now.
 I may try more complicated alternatives at a later date.

+> [!WARNING]
+> *This addon does not automatically adjust Sustain Bracket based on Event Boons.*

+> [!NOTE]
-*Note: Speeds below include the Modron node as well as Hew Maan's feat and the Potent Potions blessing.*
+> *Speeds below include the Modron node as well as Hew Maan's feat and the Potent Potions blessing.*

-### Allow Increasing Sustain Bracket

-This is a checkbox that will allow the script to temporarily increase your sustain bracket if the amount of potions for higher brackets exceeds a higher threshold.
-The minimum for this threshold is three times your Automation Maximum Threshold.

-#### Mediums + Others.
+### Mediums + Others

 z1185 (or z895 with Gem Hunter) can permanently sustain medium potions - if the script can buy Silvers occasionally to sustain smalls.
 (Which is why Sustain Smalls is not optional.)